emissary-ingress/emissary/docs/reference/core/ambassador.md

 # readiness_probe:
 #   enabled: true

+# By default Envoy sets server_name response header to 'envoy'
+# Override it with this variable
+# server_name: envoy

 # If present, service_port will be the port Ambassador listens
 # on for microservice access.
 If not present, Ambassador will
 # use 443 if TLS is configured, 80 otherwise.
 In future releases